-One could even argue that M laid the groundwork for genres like the police procedural, the psychological thriller and the contemporary murder mystery.
+One could even argue the movie laid the groundwork for genres like the police procedural, the psychological thriller and the contemporary murder mystery.

 With sound tracks being a recent invention, M was Lang’s first “talkie.”
 Produced by Nero Films A.G and shot just outside Berlin, Lang co-wrote the screenplay with his wife, Thea Von Horbou.

-In the early stages of production, M was briefly put on hold due to Nazi party interference.
+In the early stages of production, the film was briefly put on hold due to Nazi party interference.
 Although they eventually relented, party officials originally suspected the film was really meant as a veiled criticism of Nazi policies.

 The film lives on today as both a masterpiece of modern cinema and a testament to the stupidity of fascists: M was absolutely about them.